Loading...

 Who qualifies for the new Homestead Exemption?

-• Is the surviving spouse of a qualified homeowner and was at least 59 years old on the date of their spouse's death;
+• Are the surviving spouse of a qualified homeowner, who was at least 59 years of age on the date of their spouse’s death; OR

 What if the homeowner is already on the Homestead Exemption Program?